top of page

 BIO | GALLERY

 With early classical piano lessons and a foundation in choral music, Arrika Brazill first took the stage at 18, performing “God Bless the Child” at the Jazzhaus in Lawrence, Kansas—an experience that sparked her lifelong connection to jazz.
 After moving to Kansas City in 2002, she found her artistic footing at the historic Mutual Musicians Foundation, joining the city’s vibrant late-night jazz scene and performing throughout the 18th & Vine district.
+She was featured on the front page of the newspaper following her performance at the Coleman Hawkins Jazz Festival and sang on several albums of some of Kansas City's most prominent musicians.

 As a vocalist, Arrika blends gritty edge with soft phrasing and emotional depth.
 Influenced by artists from Irving Berlin and Billie Holiday to Mahalia Jackson and James Taylor, her style draws from classic jazz, Motown, folk, and timeless American songwriting.
 She’s known for her ability to bring lyrics to life—honoring the original form before making a song her own.
 In addition to singing, she is a songwriter and has composed several original songs, showcasing her unique creative voice.

-Now, with her sights set on returning home to New Orleans in 2026, Arrika enters a new chapter—one that continues to bridge the intimacy of sharing music in personal spaces with the power of performance on a larger platform.
+With new horizons ahead, Arrika enters a new chapter—one that continues to bridge the intimacy of sharing music in personal spaces with the power of performance on a larger platform.
 Her mission remains clear—to share music that moves, matters, and reminds us who we are.

 bottom of page